 Helmets may also be equipped with a chin or full face guard that pivots or flips up for the rider's convenience.
-These structures are an integral part of the helmet and are required to meet all of the test criteria for full face helmets.
+These structures are considered as integral parts of the helmet and helmets equipped with them are considered full face helmets and are required to meet all of the test criteria for full face helmets.
 These flip up face guards must always be used in their locked position, or in accordance with the instructions from the manufacturer.
 Misuse of these fixtures may diminish the overall protective capabilities of the helmet.